msft-mirror-aosp/platform.compatibility.cdd/6_dev-tools-and-options/6_2_developer_options.md

 implementation hides the Developer Options menu by default and enables users to launch Developer Options after pressing seven (7) times on the **Settings** > **About Device** > **Build Number** menu item.
-*   [C-0-2] MUST hide Developer Options by default and MUST provide a mechanism to enable Developer Options without the need for any special whitelisting.
+*   [C-0-2] MUST hide Developer Options by default.
+*   [C-0-3] MUST provide a clear mechanism that does not give preferential treatment to one third-party app as opposed to another to enable Developer Options.
+For example, MUST provide a public visible document or website that describes how to enable Developer Options.
+This document or website MUST be linkable from the Android SDK documents.
+However, the AOSP implementation to enable Developer Options described in [C-0-1] is preferred where possible.
 *   MAY temporarily limit access to the Developer Options menu, by visually hiding or disabling the menu, to prevent distraction for scenarios where the safety of the user is of concern.